tl;dr/summary: Dore is a more gay-male, raunchier version of Folsom. See you there.

 Ritual is at 1015 Folsom, one of the city’s top dance temples and the same venue as Real Bad in September, but with a more intimate configuration.
 The balcony and upper lounges are closed off concentrating the action in the lobby and the main room with three story ceilings and signature church-style lanterns floating above the crowd.

-DJ Charly (Real Bad XXX, Ritual 2019) returns for an unforgettably sexy open-to-close set.
+Juanma Escudero – the first DJ to ever spin Ritual back in 2018 – is back to pound you until dawn.
+Proceeds to benefit the Grass Roots Gay Rights Foundation.
 Expect world class production, friendly and flirty hospitality, and unmatched dance floor magic, all benefiting local LGBTQ nonprofits.

 And a special sweet treat when you least expect it!